 A long-term inbound marketing strategy will generate sustainable results.
 But developing an inbound marketing strategy won’t happen overnight.
 It takes time and planning to strategize, create, and set realistic goals and expectations.
-Then you use the data you collect to fine tune and recalibrate your content so you’re hitting even more of your target audience, with even less wasted spending.
+Then you use the data you collect to fine-tune and recalibrate your content so you’re hitting even more of your target audience, with even less wasted spending.

 Setting out a long-term strategy like inbound marketing makes it possible to generate more sustainable results.
 You’re creating a database of relevant and engaging articles, videos, and other content that you can use to draw in and convert new customers for years to come.
 You can use inbound marketing to create a personalized experience for your customers, and in doing so, build their trust.

-Then the word-of-mouth marketing can kick in, with these happy customers telling their network about your business and how you solved their issues.
-They will gladly share how trusted you are, how knowledgeable you are in your field, and how much these other companies will benefit by engaging with your as well.
+Then word-of-mouth marketing can kick in, with these happy customers telling their network about your business and how you solved their issues.
+They will gladly share how trusted you are, how knowledgeable you are in your field, and how much these other companies will benefit by engaging with you as well.

 Pretty soon you’ll have an army of happy customers out there doing your marketing for you!